darkreapyre/Athena-HOL/Lab2/README.md

    i.
 Click on **Add Crawler** button.

    ii.
-Under Add information about your crawler, for Crawler name type **nycitytaxianalysis-crawler-reinv17**.
+Under Add information about your crawler, for Crawler name type `<username>-taxianalysis-crawler`.
 You can skip the Description and Classifiers field and click on **Next**.

    iii.
 Under Data Store, choose S3.
-And Ensure the radio button for **Crawl Data in Specified path** is checked.
+And Ensure the radio button for **Specified path in another account** is checked.

    iv.
 For Include path, enter the following S3 path and click on **Next**.